 For example, the term “cipher suite” (a set of one or more algorithms designed to provide data confidentiality, data authenticity or integrity, and/or replay protection) is applicable outside of the 802.11 standard, and is included in 3.1.
 The term “Michael” (The message integrity code for the Temporal Key Integrity Protocol) is included in 3.2.

 Abbreviations used in definitions should be spelled out in full on their first use in each definition.

+Example, “access point (AP): An entity that contains one station (STA) and provides access to the distribution system services, via the wireless medium (WM) for associated STAs.
+An AP comprises a STA and a distribution system access function (DSAF).”

+If the expansion of an acronym in the term being defined prevents a search for the term finding the definition, then the searchable term may be added in square brackets after the colon.

-Example: “access point (AP) path: Path between two tunneled direct-link setup (TDLS) peer stations (STAs) via the AP with which the STAs are currently associated.”
+Example: “access point (AP) path: [AP path] Path between two tunneled direct-link setup (TDLS) peer stations (STAs) via the AP with which the STAs are currently associated.”

 Definitions should appear in alphabetical order.
 In addition, following rules apply: